jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 The purpose of this report was to show an in depth analysis of the catamorphism as an example from the set of recursion schemes.
-Additionally, simple concepts in category theory was introduced, which were motivated by the idea that many concepts in functional programming have origins in this theory.
-This allowed for a streamlined derivation of the catamorphism and important theorems were shown.
+Additionally, simple concepts in category theory was introduced motivated the fact that these ideas can be used as a model of computation.
+This allowed for a categorical perspective of inductively defined data types and streamlined derivation of the catamorphism with proof of its theorems.

 Though only the catamorphism was shown, it is quite restrictive and forms only a small part of the large class of recursion schemes.
 Since